Mukrosz/bcparks/README.md

 SMS sent: SMaxxxxx
 ```

+# Disclaimer
+This is a work in progress-hobby project.
+Errors, bugs are expected.

 # Requirements
 * linux OS (tested on Debian 12.5)
 * python3.11 (older may work, not tested)